-It is intended that the Law Directory will record all solicitors who have been issued with a practising certificate by 14 February each year.
+It is intended that the hard copy of the Law Directory will record all solicitors who are issued with a digital practising certificate by 16 February 2024.
+This deadline does not apply to the Law Directory app, which is updated on an ongoing basis.
 Practising certificates can only be issued following receipt of a properly completed application together with full payment, with no outstanding queries raised thereon.

-It should be noted that only those solicitors with practising certificates issued by 14 February will be included in the Law Directory.
-Solicitors who have only submitted an application by 14 February will not be included.
+It should be noted that only those solicitors with practising certificates issued by 16 February 2024 will be included in the hard copy of the Law Directory.
+Solicitors who have only submitted an application by 16 February 2024 will not be included.

-The details of any solicitor whose practising certificate issues after 14 February will not be included in the Law Directory but will be included in the 'Find a Solicitor' search facility on the Law Society's website.
+The details of any solicitor whose practising certificate issues after 16 February will not be included in the hard copy Law Directory but will be included in the Law Directory app and the 'Find a Solicitor' search facility on the Law Society's website.

-But the new Digital Law Directory for members will update in real time throughout the year once changes/amendments have been approved by the Society.
+However, the new Digital Law Directory for members' updates in real time throughout the year once changes/amendments have been approved by the Society.

-What you can access on the website (www.lawsociety.ie/pc)
+What you can access on the website